OmarHossamEldin/Full-stack-task/fullStack TaskBackend/README.md

 1. navigate into your database configs and change it to your locale database
 1. press Esc then :x
 1. run php artisan migrate --seed
-1. php artisan storage link
-1. you are ready to go now
+1. you are ready to go now with backend Api

 ## App Directory Structure
 ```